 12.1.
 Direct or coordinate centres ensuring the collection, conservation, management and validation of heritage assets, both as regards written media and media relevant to new technologies ;

 12.2.
 Ensure the creation and diffusion of books and other media.

-13. If the business language focus course is chosen:
+13. If the Professional Focus "Languages for Business Communication" is chosen:

 13.1.
 Communicate orally with ease and in a strategic fashion in the languages studied within a business or organisation in a multicultural and national and/or international context;